 Learn how to manage contractors effectively to minimise risk and meet WSH standards.

-Contractors are commonly being engaged in a wide spectrum of activities, ranging from installations, maintenance and repair to services.
+Contractors are commonly being engaged in a wide spectrum of activities, ranging from installations, services to maintenance and repair.
 Often, there will be several contractors performing multiple work activities on-site at any one time.

 Proper contractor management is therefore important to ensure that contractors do not create unnecessary risks for themselves or others.

 As a client engaging contractors for your works, you should

 - Determine the applicable safety and health requirements;

 - Select the most suitable contractor who can meet your WSH requirements;

 - Advise the contractors in their risk management planning;

 - Familiarise the contractors with your site and in-house rules; and

 - Monitor the WSH performance of the contractors periodically.